nfdi4plants/arc-to-invenio/README.md

         | given_name | `Person.FirstName` | |
         | family_name | `Person.LastName` | |
         | identifiers | `Person.Email`; `Person.Comments` (for orcid) | contains an identifier record based on person metadata.
 Mandatory: email.
 Optional: Orcid|
+    - `affiliation` list:
+        - Investigation data source: `Person.Affiliation`
+        - this field is an object containing only the "name" field. it can subsequently be matched to exisiting affiliations in the invenio instance.
 - `title`
     - Investigation data source: `Investigation.Title`
 - `publication_date`